On this page, you will find a variety of articles related to the end of life.

 In Memory of Dr. Steven Goodman, PhD

-Steven Goodman recently passed and this morning our Sangha did a Vajrasattva puja for him via Zoom.
-Steve was a "vintage" student of Ven.
-Gyatrul Rinpoche who called him "Pigeon" in the old days.
+When Steven Goodman passed away our Sangha did a Vajrasattva puja for him via Zoom.
+Steve was a "vintage" student of Venerable Gyatrul Rinpoche who called him "Pigeon" in the old days.
 Steve's mind was in flight and his heart was all about sharing Dharma.
-He gave so much to us and to Buddhism in America, and until recently taught at Orgyen Dorje Den Temple in Alameda, CA. His many hats included being an advisor to the Khyentse Foundation since it's inception in 2001.
+He gave so much to us and to Buddhism in America, and among many other offerings, he formerly taught at Orgyen Dorje Den Temple in Alameda, CA. His many hats included being an advisor to the Khyentse Foundation since it's inception in 2001.
 He was Director of Research and Core Faculty of the Asian and Comparative Studies program in the Philosophy and Religion Department at CIIS, where he taught Buddhism and comparative philosophy.
 He was a former Rockefeller fellow and visiting professor in religious studies at Rice University, and taught and lectured widely on Buddhism, meditation, and Western psychology for 25 years.
 He was also the coeditor of 'Tibetan Buddhism: Reason and Revelation' and a contributor to 'Mindfulness and Meaningful Work'.
-Among his writings is a recent book 'The Buddhist Psychology of Awakening', and the wonderful piece we share here, 'Remembering Mysteries of Death: Personal Encounters with The Tibetan Book of the Dead'.
+Among his writings is a book 'The Buddhist Psychology of Awakening', and the wonderful piece we share here, 'Remembering Mysteries of Death: Personal Encounters with The Tibetan Book of the Dead'.
 We will always remember Dr. Goodman with great heart and bow to him with gratitude and faith, knowing his path is leading him on to realization.
 Please click the link below to see the article.